TheTesla/cryptdomainmgr/README.md

 ## Feature

-Updating keys, certifcates and other needs 3 steps to prevent gaps in availabillity:
+No downtime, no unsecure phase by updating keys, certifcates and other needs 3 steps to prevent gaps in availabillity:

 1. **Prepare**: Create certificates, keys etc. and publish corresponding records to DNS.
 2. **Rollover**: Apply new certificates and keys, because now negative cache TTL on DNS is reached.